top of page

 Society thinks correctly.
 I confess my 3 years studying for the Junior Cert had nothing at all to do with my interest in the subjects.
 I just used it solely as a decoy so that by the end of it I could scoff at underachievers.
 Time well spent!

 (joke to self) I was thinking of maybe adding a middle initial to my name: Michael C. McMahon.
 Then the C can stand for Chief!
+Even my former boss in Limerick called me chief once with my big beard!

 I'll make a confession: I'm never good at getting up in the mornings.
 Too much lucid dreaming!
 The sports course was a 40 minute walk from my accommodation and so I'd a routine where if I was going to be 20 minutes late I'd get away with walking while if it was going to be later I'd have to spend money on a taxi instead!